The Sun Loving Camellias

-The sun loving Camellia Sasanqua make great specimen plants as well as hedges and potted plants.
-Although they do cope with more sun than others, in a hot climate they are best protected from the afternoon sun.
+These are the sun loving camellias and Camellia Sasanqua make great specimen plants as well as hedges and potted plants.
+Although they are the best camellias for sun, they will perform much better if they are mulched so that the soil remains moist and the root run cool.
+In a very position or hot climate they are best protected from the afternoon sun.

 Prolific flowering from autumn through to winter make these a great addition to nearly any garden .